Guide to STAR Measures

 Regulatory Compliance and Future Directions

-Medicare Advantage organizations must navigate complex regulatory requirements for STAR measure data collection, reporting, and validation to maintain program compliance and avoid penalties.
+Medicare Advantage organizations operate under rigorous CMS oversight and must navigate complex regulatory requirements for Star measure data collection, reporting, and validation to maintain program compliance and avoid penalties.

 Compliance Obligations

-Organizations must maintain detailed documentation supporting all STAR measure submissions, implement approved survey vendor contracts, and respond to CMS information requests within specified timeframes.
+Organizations must maintain detailed documentation supporting all Star measure submissions, implement approved survey vendor contracts, and respond to CMS information requests within specified timeframes.14

-The STAR program continues evolving to address emerging healthcare priorities, technological advances, and policy objectives, requiring organizations to anticipate and prepare for future requirements.
+The Star program continues to evolve in response to emerging public-health priorities, technological advancement, and policy initiatives, requiring organizations to plan and prepare for future requirements.

-CMS is introducing five new measures across several domains, reflecting its desire to address critical areas of patient safety, mental and physical health.⁷
+CMS is introducing new measures across several domains, reflecting its desire to address critical areas of patient safety, mental and physical health.
+It is recommended that providers enable email updates and regularly check for updates and announcements to stay up to date.

-• Health Outcomes Survey Integration: Starting with the 2026 STAR Ratings, two key HOS measures—"improving or maintaining physical health" and "improving or maintaining mental health"—will be fully integrated back into the STARs program.¹⁵
+• Health Outcomes Survey (HOS) Integration: Starting with the 2026 Star Ratings, two key HOS measures — "improving or maintaining physical health" and "improving or maintaining mental health" — will be fully integrated back into the stars program (Weighted 1x in SY 2026; increases to 3x weight in SY 2027)

-• Health Equity Index: Both MY 2024 and MY 2025 performance data will be used in calculating the Health Equity Index ("HEI") reward applied to SY 2027.⁷
+• Health Equity Index: Both MY 2024 and MY 2025 performance data will be used in calculating the Health Equity Index ("HEI") reward applied to 2027 Star ratings (2028 PY), replacing the current reward system

 Methodological Updates